sayande717/college/README.md

 1.c - Prints all 3 digit Armstrong numbers.
 Note - If a^3 + b^3 + c^3 = abc (where 3 is the number of digits of the number 'abc') then abc is an Armstrong number.
 2.c - Calculates v=u+ft when any one of the parameters is missing while the rest are given.
-3.c - Convert a decimel number to it's binary equivalent.
+3.c - Convert a decimal number to it's binary equivalent.
 4.c - Find out the factorial of a number.
 5.c - Print the fibonacci series (using function).
 6.c - Print the fibonacci series.